 Our last Christmas tree with Hans was cut in mid-December 2015.
-Usually, the spruces stay fresh and last well into January, sometimes sprouting new growth and even shedding pollen.
+Usually, the spruces stay fresh and last well into January, sometimes sprouting new growth and even shedding pollen in the house.
 Manfred ordinarily cuts the tree and the children haul it home on a sled.
 But this time last year, Manfred’s knee was giving him trouble, so Hans cut the tree for the first, last, and only time.

 For some reason, this tree did not live very long.
 At first, it appeared to be a very healthy and vigorous tree but long before January 11, which was the day Hans drove to the highway for the last time, the tree was dropping brown needles.
 We took the Christmas tree down the day after the crash, January 12, 2016 – Hans’ birthday.
 His twenty first birthday, which he celebrated in Heaven.